AviatrixSystems/avxlabs-docs/ace_pro/docs/lab6.md

 ![lab6-greenfield](images/lab6-greenfield.png)
 _Figure 149: Greenfield-Rule_

-- Apply the `"Any-Web"` Web Group and `"Logging"` to the Greenfield-Rule, in order to activate the Observabiliy for the Egress traffic, likewise the `"Monitor"` feature section within the Distributed Cloud Firewall
+- Apply the `"Any-Web"` **Predefined** Web Group and `"Logging"` to the Greenfield-Rule, in order to activate the Observabiliy for the Egress traffic, likewise the `"Monitor"` feature section within the Distributed Cloud Firewall

 ```{tip}
 Go to **CoPilot > Security > Distributed Cloud Firewall > Rules** and click on the pencil icon for editing the **Greenfield-Rule**.